 Because of the persisting stigma around addiction, those struggling with it often experience a range of negative emotions about their condition.
-We know by now that addiction is a disease, not a personality defect, and it can’t be cured, but when a large part of society still views addicts as morally sick or weak-willed, people struggling with addiction start to internalize these characteristics.
+We know by now that addiction is a disease, not a personality defect.
+We also know that there is no cure for addiction.
+However, when a large part of society still views addicts as morally sick or weak-willed, people struggling with addiction start to internalize these characteristics.

-The result is that people addicted to drugs and alcohol are often overwhelmed with feelings of hopelessness, the crushing emotion that accompanies the belief that recovery is impossible.
+The result is that people who struggle with addiction to drugs and alcohol become overwhelmed with feelings of hopelessness.
+This crushing emotion often accompanies the belief that recovery is impossible.
 It can be difficult for someone trying to fight a battle with addiction to realize that there is a way to get better, and with the proper professional help, recovery is likely.
 As far as regaining hope is concerned, an addict can turn to the scripture to find hope, one of the key themes that the Bible instills.

 The Hopelessness of Addiction

 Why does addiction seem so hopeless?
 Let’s first look at the way addiction affects the brain.
 According to The National Institute on Drug Abuse, drug use basically hacks the parts of the brain that respond to rewards and causes the brain to release dopamine, the body’s pleasure chemical, in large amounts.
 Prolonged use of drugs trains the nervous system to not function normally without the use of drugs or alcohol, so in the immediate start of sobriety, an addict doesn’t receive as much dopamine as they normally would.

 Understandably, this causes some harsh negative feelings.
 Withdrawal can cause depression and intense cravings among other emotions, but this can make it extremely difficult to get clean and stay clean.
 This leads a user to feel self-doubt, and believe that they will never be able to recover successfully.